dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   ellusive as a visual conception might be, then surely a momentary spectrum can be lifted to a wave representation.
   - (reword this)
+  - what would spectrum-to-time and time-to-spectrum transformations look/behave like?

 - it isn't yet clear how, but the particle/wave duality also fits the holonic model of information